RichardOtter/RichardOtter.github.io/RM Tables/ChildTable.md

     7   Unknown

-CitationLinTable not allowed to link to ChildTable record, but that is where evidence for a connection should go.
+CitationLinkTable not allowed to link to ChildTable record, but that is where evidence for a connection should go.
 It already has proof values for mother father
 Link to association is new and different.
 It gives evidence for a relationship.